Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Conclusion

-In this supplementary material, we present: (1) implementation details (Section \ref{sup:implementation}); (2) qualitative results (Section \ref{sup:qualitative_results}); and (3) the human evaluation setup (Section \ref{sup:human_eval_setup}).
-In addition to this document, we also \textbf{release a 10\% subset of our Know-Show benchmark} in Annex A. The codebase for our GRAM plug-in will be made publicly available upon acceptance of the paper.
+In addition to this document, we also \textbf{release a 10\% subset of our Know-Show benchmark} in \textbf{Annex A}.
+We will also release the codebase for our GRAM plug-in upon acceptance of the paper.